oshaughnessy/mu-wordpress/README.md

 ## Architectural Summary

+### Components

-+ GitHub stores your infrastructural code.
+GitHub stores your infrastructural code.

-+ mu acts as your front-end to AWS by generating and applying CloudFront templates.
+mu acts as your front-end to AWS by generating and applying CloudFront templates, orchestrated by CodePipeline.

-+ AWS CodePipeline orchestrates all the other services in AWS.
-+ The official WordPress Docker container is deployed to Amazon ECS, and your custom copy is stored in Amazon ECR.
+The official WordPress Docker container is deployed to Amazon ECS, and your custom copy is stored in Amazon ECR.

-+ An ECS cluster is run for each environment we define, "test" and "prod".
+An ECS cluster is run for each environment we define, "test" and "prod".

-+ An AWS ALB sits in front of each cluster.
+An AWS ALB sits in front of each cluster.

-+ Your WordPress database will be provided by an Amazon RDS cluster, one for each environment.
+Your WordPress database will be provided by an Amazon RDS cluster, one for each environment.
 Each runs Aurora, Amazon's highly optimized clone of MySQL.

+### Flow

-AWS CodePipeline is used to give you a continuous delivery pipeline:
+AWS CodePipeline orchestrates all the other services in AWS.
+It's used to give you a continuous delivery pipeline:

 1. It watches your GitHub repo for changes and automatically applies them shortly after you push.